Scleria mikawana

-Scleria mikawana is a plant in the family Cyperaceae.
+Scleria mikawana is a species of flowering plant in the family Cyperaceae.
 It grows as a tall, slender annual sedge.

 Description

 Scleria mikawana grows up to 120 cm tall.
 The leaves measure 3 to 7 mm wide.

 Distribution and habitat

-Scleria mikawana grows widely in tropical Africa, South Asia, Japan, China, Indochina, Malesia and Australia.
+It is native to Angola, Bangladesh, Burkina Faso, Burundi, Central African Republic, Chad, Democratic Republic of the Congo, Gabon, Guinea-Bissau, India, Ivory Coast, Japan, New Guinea, Republic of the Congo, Senegal, Sierra Leone, Sri Lanka, Thailand, Uganda, and Zambia.
 Its habitat is wet grassy locales and swamps.